 Tatiana Daughtrey Coffman, LMSW, IBCLC

-My journey into the field of women's health and wellness began over 16 years ago when, as a new mother, I was fortunate to begin attending La Leche League meetings and experienced first-hand how important and powerful it can be to have the support of other women while adjusting to the role of motherhood.
+My journey into the field of women's health and wellness began many moons ago (over 16 years ago, now) when, as a new mother, I felt overwhelmed, isolated, and in need of support.
+Fortunately, a friend introduced me to some local groups where I learned I wasn’t alone and where I met women who are still my friends to this day.
+I also realized during this time how important and powerful it can be to have the support of other women while adjusting to the role of motherhood.

 Those early experiences informed my desire to help other mothers as I had been helped, and in 2006 I became an accredited La Leche League Leader and volunteer mother-to-mother peer supporter.

 In 2009, I completed the requirements to become an International Board Certified Lactation Consultant (IBCLC) and have had the privilege of providing breastfeeding support in diverse settings including my private practice, an outpatient hospital facility, and a community health center.

-My work with postpartum women inspired me to earn a graduate degree in social work and become a therapist so that I could better meet the needs of my clients.
-My training in both social work and lactation provides me with a comprehensive skill set and the ability to provide an expanded level of support to clients.
+My work with postpartum women and my personal experiences inspired me to earn a graduate degree in social work and become a therapist so that I could better meet the needs of my clients.
+My training in both social work and lactation provides me with a unique skill set and the ability to provide an expanded level of support.

 I have advanced training and experience in the areas of perinatal mood and anxiety disorders, women’s health, parenting, and chronic illness.
 I work with clients on a wide range of topics that many mothers and families experience, particularly during pregnancy, postpartum, and the early parenting years.

 About North Star Wellness